CogStack/CogStack-Pipeline/docs/examples/index.md

 [//]: # "<span style='color:red'> NOTE: </span>"
-**Note: For the moment, the Docker containers used in this example: `cogstack-pipeline` and `fluentd` are not yet available to pull the official CogStack Dockerhub repository.
-These images need to be build locally.
-The scripts to build these images are available in the main CogStack bundle in the directory `localBuild/`.**
+**Note: For the moment, the Docker containers used in this example are: `cogstacksystems/cogstack-pipeline:dev-latest` and `cogstacksystems/fluentd:dev-latest`.
+These containers are build from the `dev` branch.
+However, once the development branch will be merged to `master` the container names will be updated.**